Migraine IV Therapy in Arizona: Fast Relief at Your Door

 A typical migraine IV treatment includes:

-- 1 liter of normal saline to rapidly rehydrate your body and restore fluid balance
+- 1 liter of normal saline to rehydrate your body and restore fluid balance

 - Magnesium to help relax blood vessels and calm overactive nerve signals (magnesium deficiency is linked to increased migraine frequency)